stevengharris/SplitView/README.md

 ### Modifying and Constraining the Default Splitter

-You can change the way the default Splitter displays using SplitConfig and passing it to the `split` modifier.
+You can change the way the default Splitter displays using SplitConfig.
+Pass the SplitConfig to the `split` modifier.
 For example, you can change the color, inset, and thickness:

 ```
 let config = SplitConfig(color: Color.cyan, inset: 4, visibleThickness: 8)
-Color.red.split(.Vertical, fraction: 0.25, config: config) { Color.green }
+Color.red.split(.vertical, fraction: 0.25, config: config) { Color.green }
 ```

 By default, the splitter can be dragged across the full width/height of the split